 Immigration and citizenship Moldova

-Launched in the second half of 2018, the Moldova Citizenship-by-Investment (MCBI) program is being developed by the Government of Moldova in partnership with its service provider Henley & Partners and the Moldovan Investment Company (MIC).
+Moldova Citizenship by Investment (MCBI) program was launched in the second half of 2018 and is being developed by the Government of Moldova in partnership with its service provider Henley & Partners and the Moldovan Investment Company (MIC).
 The MCBI program requires applicants to make a defined economic contribution to the country through the Public Investment Fund.
 In exchange, and subject to a stringent vetting and due diligence process, including thorough background checks, applicants and their families are granted citizenship.

-A reasonable contribution amount and a highly efficient application process
+- A reasonable contribution amount and a highly efficient citizenship application process

-Dependent children up to 29 years of age and parents (of either the main applicant or the spouse) from 55 years of age can be included
+- Dependent children up to 29 years of age and parents (of either the main applicant or the spouse) from 55 years of age can be included in the citizenship application

 A minimum non-refundable contribution to the Public Investment Fund (PIF):

-Government service provider and licensed agent fees amount to EUR 35,000 per application.
+Government service provider and licensed agent fees amount to EUR 35,000 per citizenship application.

 It is imperative that main applicants and their dependents have entirely clean personal backgrounds and no criminal records.
 The MCBI program regulations further stipulate that a person who has been denied a visa to a country or territory with which Moldova has visa-free or visa-on-arrival travel arrangements and has not subsequently obtained a visa to that jurisdiction shall not be accepted to the MCBI program.